 She points out that parents and teachers sometimes mistakenly assume that kids can only learn from or enjoy simple concepts and language, so they choose books that match the child’s reading age rather than giving them a chance to discover books they find interesting or exciting.

 So if you’re looking for ways to inspire kids to read, start by introducing them to as many different story genres as possible, from suspense to biography to fantasy to humour.
 Once you know what genres they like, you can guide them to the types of books they’d be most interested in.

-This article was reproduced with permission from ABC Splash.
-To learn more about ABC Splash, visit our partners’ page.
+This article was reproduced with permission from ABC Education.
+To learn more, visit our partners’ page.